Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/events/_index.md

 ### EventsOutbound

-The [EventsOutbound](https://github.com/Altinn/altinn-events/blob/main/src/Events.Functions/EventsInbound.cs) function is triggered byQueueStorage changes in the "events-outbound" queue.
+The [EventsOutbound](https://github.com/Altinn/altinn-events/blob/main/src/Events.Functions/EventsOutbound.cs) function is triggered by QueueStorage changes in the "events-outbound" queue.

 It will try to push the event to given subscription endpoint given in the [CloudEventEnvelope](https://github.com/Altinn/altinn-events/blob/main/src/Events.Functions/Models/CloudEventEnvelope.cs) that is put on the queue and containing the event.